 Based on the comments at Reddit, I think these podcasts might be of interest to you money bosses:

-- The M.O.N.E.Y Show with Paula Pant and J. Money.
-Two of my colleagues (and friends) recently started a podcast about money and entrepreneurship.
+- Afford Anything Podcast with Paula Pant.
+My colleagues (and friend) started a podcast about money and entrepreneurship.
 This is high on my to-listen list.

 - If you're into real-estate investing, check out Bigger Pockets with Josh Dorkin and Brandon Turner.
 The hosts try to provide info for both beginners and experiences investors.